facelessuser/Rummage/docs/src/markdown/preferences.md

 The **General** tab contains a couple of useful settings.

+/// define
 Single Instance

-:
-    By default, Rummage will allow for multiple windows to be open.
+-   By default, Rummage will allow for multiple windows to be open.
 If this option is enabled, the first window will be be the only window to open.
 All subsequent instances will pass their arguments to the first and close without showing a window.

 Language

-:
-    Rummage has internal support to display dialog labels in different languages.
+-   Rummage has internal support to display dialog labels in different languages.
 Currently Rummage has English.
 Russian is outdated but includes a fair bit of the needed translations.
 See [Localization](./extras.md#localization) to learn more about improving current translations or adding additional translations.
+///

 Updates

-:
-    Controls whether Rummage will check for new updates daily and allows controlling whether you want to be notified of prereleases as well.
+-   Controls whether Rummage will check for new updates daily and allows controlling whether you want to be notified of prereleases as well.
 A button has also been provided to check for updates right away after configuring your update settings.

     The check is only a check for new versions and doesn't perform an upgrade.
 Rummage must be upgraded via `pip` from command line.

-    !!! info "Update Issues: Python 3.6+ on macOS" There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
+    /// info | Update Issues: Python 3.6+ on macOS
+    There is a small issue on macOS with Python 3.6+: Python 3.6 changed how it gets the default certificates required to properly check URLs.
 The details are actually documented here: https://bugs.python.org/issue28150#msg276516.

     It is possible that a given installation method resolves this automatically, but if not, the following steps should help.
 Assuming that Python 3.6+ was installed using the macOS installer from Python.org, you just need to navigate to `/Applications/Python 3.6/Install Certificates.command` and double click the command.
 The script will use `pip` to install `certifi` and creates a symlink in the OpenSSL directory to `certifi`'s installed bundle location.
 If you are using something like macports, then you'll probably have to research to find out how to do the same thing.
+    ///

 International Time

-:
-    Rummage displays file creation and modified time in the form `Jul 01, 2018, 03:00:00 AM`, but you can enable this option to display the times in international format: `2018-07-01 03:00:00`.
+-   Rummage displays file creation and modified time in the form `Jul 01, 2018, 03:00:00 AM`, but you can enable this option to display the times in international format: `2018-07-01 03:00:00`.

 ## Search